prathimacode-hub/ML-ProjectKart/Face Verification using DL/README.md

 # Live Face Verification Using Deep Learning

 ## Face Detection and landmark detection :
+OpenCV is the cross-platform open-source library for computer vision, machine learning, and image processing using which we can develop real-time computer vision applications.
+It is mainly used for image or video processing and also analysis including object detection, face detection, etc.
+The model for 3D face landmarks has been employed using transfer learning and it is trained on a network with different objectives: the network predicts 3D landmark coordinates on synthetic rendered data.
+The resulting network performed reasonably well on real-world data.
+The facial landmark detector included in the dlib library is an implementation of the One Millisecond Face Alignment with an Ensemble of Regression Trees paper by Kazemi and Sullivan (2014).
+The 3D landmark network takes input as a cropped video frame without additional depth input.
+The model outputs the positions of the 3D points, reasonably aligned in the input.
 It is done using Multi-task Cascaded Convolutional Networks(MTCNN) model.
 Used a pretrained model of MTCNN to detect face, to find the bounding box and landmark detection.

 ## Reference :